Ancient Rome walking tour

 At the crossing of the transepts is the fundamental focus of the interior, the baldacchino.
 It is assumed as the resting place of St. Peter.
 This colossal canopy shelters the papal altar and the sacred relics of St. Peter.
 Artistically, it also serves to fill the vertical space under Michelangelo’s great dome.
 At the right portion of the Bernini’s canopy is a staircase.
 This leads to the crypt under the church which is the cemetery for many popes.

-Four huge columns hold up the dome that has pictures of saints that stand on the pedestal of each column.
+Four huge columns hold up the dome, which has pictures of saints that stand on the pedestal of each column.
 These images are also on the bronze statue of St. Peter.
 Those who take pilgrimage in the St. Peter’s Basilica should follow the custom of kissing the apostle’s feet.

 Bernini designed the splendid gilt-bronze Cattedra di San Pietro (throne of St. Peter) in the apse above the main altar.
 The legs of the throne are decorated with finely pierced ivory bands made in the School at Tours.

 At the left side of the transept, the tomb of Alexander VII can be found at the horizontal part of the church that crosses the nave at the canopy.
 Above its door was Bernini’s last work, a skeleton holding an hourglass.
-With this painting, Bernini wanted to say that death will come to all of us.
+With this painting, Bernini wanted to express how death will come to all of us.

 In St. Peter’s Basilica, there are 148 tombs of deceased popes.
 These are located under the nave to the crypt.
 The St. Peter’s Basilica has room for about 60,000 people.